Easy Baked Falafel2012-06-06

 - 1 teaspoon baking powder

-Drain and rinse the chickpeas.
-Place in the bowl of a food processor, wiz on high for 20 seconds
+Drain and rinse the garbanzo beans.
+Place them in the bowl of a food processor, wiz on high for 20 seconds.

 Place all of the remaining ingredients into the food processor.
 Wiz until you have a doughy texture.

-Use a spoon, scoop out a golf ball sized piece and place on a parchment paper lined baking sheet.
+Use a spoon, scoop out a golf-ball-sized piece and place it on a parchment paper-lined baking sheet.
 Line out the entire batch, about 10-12 balls.
-Slightly flatten
+Slightly flatten with your palm or a spatula.

 Average Member Rating